GoodRx Care

 We tackled this problem space with a targeted, incremental approach — utilizing research insights and analytics data to inform successive product experiments across the funnel.

-In terms of tactical design, I often leveraged behavioral science concepts like reciprocity, goal-gradient effect, and operational transparency in my solutions to help inspire user trust and confidence.
+In terms of tactical design, I often leveraged behavioral science concepts like reciprocity, goal-gradient effect, and operational transparency in my solutions to help build user trust and confidence.

 Registration